RoEdAl/rpi0-cross-compile/README.md

 ## Background

-If you want to build executable or schared library for *Raspberry Pi* you can use *standard* `arm-linux-gnueabihf-gcc` cross-compiler from *Debian* or *Ubuntu*.
-Just proper compilation flags must be specified.
+Thoretically if you want to build executable or schared library for *Raspberry Pi* you can use *standard* `arm-linux-gnueabihf-gcc` cross-compiler from *Debian* or *Ubuntu*.
+Just proper compilation flags should be specified.
 You can use flags described [here](https://gist.github.com/fm4dd/c663217935dc17f0fc73c9c81b0aa845):

 ```sh
 arm-linux-gnueabihf-gcc -mcpu=arm1176jzf-s -mfloat-abi=hard -mfpu=vfp -o main main.c